 - Select whether to use a Salesforce sandbox environment instance for the connection.
 The instance URL or path to your Salesforce instance is shown.

-- A popup opens where you can log in to Salesforce.
+- A pop-up window opens where you can log in to Salesforce.
 Log in with the separate user (recommended), or with your own user.
 After you log in, Salesforce will ask for permissions.

 - Click "Allow Access."